Life at WVU

 Health and Safety

 Feeling sick or stressed?
 WELLWVU can help with on-campus healthcare, counseling services and wellness programs.
-Don’t forget to say hi to Gretel, the therapy dog, when you visit.

 Our campus is generally very safe, and WVU Police officers patrol 24/7 to make sure it stays that way.
 Residence halls are staffed around the clock.
 No one can enter a residence hall after midnight without a valid resident identification card.